mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 iterator.next('b');
 ```

-After we've called `next` second time, generator continues to execute the code, until it encounters *another* `yield` statement - `yield 2`.
-Once again, number 2 gets returned from our `next` call as a value.
+After we've called `next` second time, generator continued to execute the code, until it encountered *another* `yield` statement - `yield 2`.
+Therefore number 2 gets returned from this `next` call as a value.

 So this: